 Here are the FI Laboratory graphs for the two scenarios.

 If you haven’t started tracking your own progress yet, sign up for a free Personal Capital account to automatically calculate your net worth, monthly spending, etc. and then plug those numbers into the FI Laboratory to see if you can keep up with the guinea pigs!

 The Normal GP continued to save diligently and has built up a portfolio that could provide over $200 of passive income every month, potentially for the rest of his life!

 The Optimized GP obviously did even better.
-He will reach financial independence two years and three months sooner than the Normal GP and has built up a portfolio that could provide over $260 per month!
+He will reach financial independence two years and three months sooner than the Normal GP and has already built up a portfolio that could provide over $260 per month!

 Since I record all of this information in a custom spreadsheet, I’m able to calculate how much each of the strategies utilized by the Optimized GP affected the total returns.